jakub-sacha/public_lectures/Advanced databases/Lab 2 (Introduction to SqlAlchemy)/lab2.md

  ```

 ## Exercises:

-The exercise will be performed on a remote PostgreSql database located at pgsql-196447.vipserv.org:5432.
-Database structure are describe [here](https://www.postgresqltutorial.com/postgresql-sample-database/).
-Password and user will be given in class.
-Perform the following tasks:
+Write script to conection to databases and perform the following tasks:

+For PostgreSql database structure are describe [here](https://www.postgresqltutorial.com/postgresql-sample-database/):
 1. Create a script to connection with database.
 1. Based on *information_schema*, present how to explore the relationships between the tables:
 	1. staff and country
-	2. actor, language, and film
+	2. actor, language and film
-1. How many categories of films we have in the rental?
+1. How many categories of films are in the rental?
 1. Display list of categories with limit 2.
 1. Find the oldest and youngest film in rental.
 1. Find all actor with a name: Olympia, Julia, Ellen.
 How can you check correction of your query?

+For MySQL database structure are describe [here](https://www.postgresqltutorial.com/postgresql-sample-database/):
+1. Create a script to connection with database.
+1. Based on *information_schema*, present how to explore the relationships between the tables:
+	1. customers and employees
+	2. customers, payments and orders
+1. How many products are in the store?
+1. Display list of offices with limit 5.
+1. Find the oldest and youngest payments in rental.